dr4f/site/format.md

 ### Row Header

 The row header is divided into three segments, the size, the length (number of fields), and the offset array.
-The size and length are both unsigned 32-bit integers, while the offset array is just a series of 32-bit unsigned integers.
+The size and length are both unsigned 32-bit integers (also 8-bit or 16-bit, depending on variety), while the offset array is just a series of 32-bit unsigned integers.
 The *length of the offset array* is always equal to the value in the *length header field*.
 The structure of the row header is depicted below:

 ```
  (size)       (length)            (offsets...)